underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-types.md

 Last chapter we spent a lot of time using `Generic`, the type class for mapping ADT types to generic representations.
-However, we haven't yet discussed an important bit of theory that underpins much of shapeless, including `Generic`:
+However, we haven't yet discussed an important bit of theory that underpins `Generic` and much of shapeless:
 *dependent types*.

 To illustrate this, let's take a closer look at `Generic`.